williamcioffi/zc_sync/README.md

 # zc_sync
 [![DOI](https://zenodo.org/badge/334234071.svg)](https://zenodo.org/badge/latestdoi/334234071)

-This repository contains the data and code used to produce analyses and figures for a manuscript accepted at Marine Mammal Science:
+This repository contains the data and code used to produce analyses and figures for:

-Cioffi WR, Quick NJ, Foley HJ, Waples DM, Swaim ZT, Shearer JM, Webster DL, Friedlaender AS, Southall BL, Baird RW, Nowacek DP, Read AJ.
-Adult male Cuvier’s beaked whales (*Ziphius cavirostris*) engage in prolonged bouts of synchronous diving.
+> Cioffi WR, Quick NJ, Foley HJ, Waples DM, Swaim ZT, Shearer JM, Webster DL, Friedlaender AS, Southall BL, Baird RW, Nowacek DP, Read AJ.
+Adult male Cuvier's beaked whales (*Ziphius cavirostris*) engage in prolonged bouts of synchronous diving. *Marine Mammal Science*.
+2021;37:1085–1100. https://doi.org/10.1111/mms.12799.

+If you have questions about anything in this repository or are interested in using this dataset please contact wrc14 [at] duke [dot] edu.

 # details